-The grade of Condition indicates that the student has less than a passing grade; it may be removed by any method prescribed by the instructor.
-D is the highest grade that may be assigned following the removal of a Condition.
-The grade of CON is computed as an "F" in the GPA until replaced by a "D."
+The grade of Condition (CON) indicates that the student has less than a passing grade; it may be removed by any method prescribed by the instructor.
+The highest grade that may be assigned following the removal of a Condition is "D." The grade of CON is computed as an "F" in the GPA until replaced by a "D."

-The grade of Incomplete indicates that the student has not met all course requirements.
+The grade of Incomplete (INC) indicates that the student has not met all course requirements.
 It may be removed by completing the work, and the grade then assigned may be any grade.
-The grade of INC is not computed in the GPA except for calculating the Dean's List where it carries the weight of a C. (See Dean's List).
+The grade of INC is not computed in the GPA except for calculating the Dean's List where it carries the weight of a "C." (See Dean's List).

-The grades of Condition and Incomplete, not removed by 4:00 PM the first Monday of classes after Midterm of the semester following that for which they were assigned, are converted to F on the College records.
-There will be no modification of the grade of F unless approved by petition through the Curriculum Appeals Committee and Dean of the College.
-Faculty or the Dean of Students (after consultation with the instructor, if possible) may set a due date earlier, but no later than, 4:00 PM, the first Monday of classes after Midterm of the following semester.
+The grades of Condition and Incomplete, if not removed by 4:00 PM on the first Monday of classes after Midsemester following the semester for which they were assigned, will be converted to "F" on the student's transcript.
+There will be no modification of the grade of "F" unless approved by petition through the Curriculum Appeals Committee and Dean of the College.
+Faculty or the Dean of Students (after consultation with the instructor, if possible) may set any due date that does not extend beyond 4:00 PM on the first Monday of classes after Mid-semester of the following semester.